arumsey/aem-mobile-custom-dashboard/README.md

 eg.

-    /content/mobileapps/we-healthcare-tracker/shell/jcr:content
+    /content/mobileapps/hybrid-reference-app/shell/jcr:content
       + pge-dashboard-config = /apps/arumsey/mobileapps/dashboard/custom

-The dashboard configuration node can include new tile definitions as child nodes or specify a `tiles` multi-value property that includes links to tile definitions.
+The dashboard configuration node can include new tile definitions as child nodes or specify a `tiles` multi-value property that includes paths to tile definitions.

 ## Custom Tiles